 Why US grocery stores are shrinking

-While sprawling grocery stores still loom large, growing numbers of smaller stores with more limited inventories are popping up in urban areas across the country.
+While big box grocery stores still loom large, a growing number of smaller stores with limited inventories are popping up in urban areas

 Major chains like Aldi and Trader Joe’s, which flourish in compressed spaces, have steadily been opening stores in urban locations and mixed-use projects.
 But grocers better known for their traditional-sized suburban stores are also increasingly leasing smaller properties.